judithmichael/judithmichael.github.io/_pages/research.md

 </p>

 ### Modeling Law
-Domain-specific languages provide means to formulate law and contracts.
+Domain-specific languages provide means to formulate law and contracts in a computer-understandable way.
-This allows to verify plans according to contracts [DHH+20], and to generate related IT systems from law [RMK+21].
+This allows to verify plans according to contracts [DHH+20], and to generate related IT systems or specific components from law [RMK+21].

 #### Selected Publications